ShanchaiZ/TheCampingSpot/README.md

 then added express sessions: to add flash messages (for error and sucessful actions)

 Refactoring:
-placed all the files and folders into the MVC structure.
+placed all the files and folders into the MVC structure. added .env file for image cloud uploading and API keys/secret security

 authentication:
 imported passport.js